Why Experiential Learning?

 Experiential learning opportunities engage students in learning by doing.
-This allows for development of competencies and skills that will prepare them for the world of work and for active engagement in community capacity building.
+This allows for development of knowledge, skills and attitudes that will prepare them for the world of work and for active engagement in community capacity building.

 Courses designed with experiential learning outcomes in mind can have a number of potential benefits for learners, including: